-A recent report by NASSCOM found that presently, India is the third largest startup hub in the world.
+A recent report by NASSCOM found that presently, India is the third-largest startup hub in the world.
 This emerging startup culture in the country is acting as a perfect catalyst in fuelling the Indian economy.

 In the last five years, the economy witnessed a significant rise in the number of startups with over $6.4 billion investment into Indian startups in the first three quarters of the last year.

-The exasperating startup show is a cultural shift inspiring the employees to think big, innovate quick and take all possible risks to capitalize on the market trends – an attitude completely alien to the Indian business community.
-This new psychology born out of the new beliefs, hopes, and motivations of the new generation of millennial professionals but as a natural evolutionary process.
+The exasperating startup show is a cultural shift inspiring the employees to think big, innovate quickly, and take all possible risks to capitalize on the market trends – an attitude completely alien to the Indian business community.
+This new psychology was born out of the new beliefs, hopes, and motivations of the new generation of millennial professionals but as a natural evolutionary process.
 Individuals of this generation are customarily a blend of optimism with goals and effective working rather than fitting into pre-designed molds by making compromises.

 Following is a list of all the blessings for startups as provided by the Indian government:

 The government of India has launched a website along with a mobile application for an easy and hassle-free registration for startups (company registration).
 The people interested in establishing a startup are just required a simple form on the website and upload certain documents.
 The complete registration is online.

 The Indian Government has bestowed a list of patent and trademark consultants.
 These consultants provide high-quality Intellectual Property Rights Services at lower fees and faster examination.
 The government shall tote the entire consultancy fees but statutory fees have to be paid by the startup.
 With this policy, the startups will enjoy a reduction of 80% in the cost of patent & trademark filing.